ujwalallada/ujwalallada.github.io/docs/homelab/network/wireguard-proxmox-vm.md

 ### Challenge 2: IPv6 + DuckDNS Approach

 **The Attempt:**
-Since IPv6 doesn't require port forwarding (your device gets a real public address), I tried using IPv6 with DuckDNS for dynamic DNS.
+I noticed that my ISP is providing IPV6 address (public) and this gets updated after a certain period of time, hence I tried using IPv6 with DuckDNS for dynamic DNS.

+Here I learnt the concept of CGNAT and why does ISPs use this.

+*Brief Info (Please skip if you already knew this) **What is CGNAT?**
+Carrier-Grade NAT is a technique ISPs use when they run out of public IPv4 addresses.
+Instead of giving each customer a unique public IP, they share one public IP among many customers.
+**Why ISPs Use It:**
+- IPv4 address exhaustion (not enough IPs for everyone)*

 **DuckDNS Setup:**